AqwamCreates/DataPredict/docs/API/Models/BisectingCluster.md

 * numberOfClusters: Number of clusters for model to train and predict on.

-* distanceFunction: The function that the model will use to train. distanceFunction available are:
+* distanceFunction: The function that the model will use to train and predict.
+Available options are:

   *  Euclidean (Default)